 I have hunted sambar deer for over 30 years in the Gippsland mountains.
 Mostly I did it because it was fun and an excuse for a day out in the bush which I love.
 I still prefer lamb, and having been a sheep farmer for just as long, I always had plenty on hand.
 These days I rarely shoot the deer I see, and I see many – more than half a dozen a day usually, and I hardly ever bother any more to hunt the mornings and evenings.
 If I did, I would see over a dozen a day I guess!

-NB: This post was written specifically as a request for a novice hunter who contacted me.
+NB: This post was written specifically as a request for a novice hunter who contacted me for advice.

 I prefer to get where I am going mid afternoon, make camp, enjoy a fire, a good book, perhaps some music, maybe catch a fish, a lie in mornings…Anyway, it is good to make it to camp, get the tent pitched, collect the wood, lay the fire (unless it’s raining – in which case the kindling is in the tent), perhaps hang your pack out of reach of dingoes, then have the last 1-2 hours of daylight for hunting the river bottoms; that is when the deer will be coming down to feed (and drink).
 Then hunt the first hour or two of daylight before the deer creep off to bed, that is if you rise at dawn – me, I sleep in now – that way I have avoided being hanged many times!.
 Mind you some folk swear by these: http://www.theultralighthiker.com/solunar-tables/